-These white chocolate chip cookies are extra soft, super chewy, and filled with delicious white chocolate in every bite.
-Switch up your chocolate chip cookies by making this delicious white chocolate variety.
+These white chocolate chip cookies are soft, chewy, and filled with white chocolate in every bite.
+Better than Mrs. Fields or Subway – this is the perfect homemade cookie recipe.

 Chocolate chip cookies are obviously a classic.
-But sometimes even a classic needs a revamp – and that’s why today we’re making these white chocolate chip cookies.
-They have a delicious buttery vanilla flavor, the softest chewiest texture around, and they’re seriously packed with white chocolate chips.
+But sometimes even a classic needs a revamp – and that’s why today we’re making white chocolate chip cookies.
+They have a delicious buttery vanilla flavor, the softest chewiest texture, and they’re packed with white chocolate chips.

 If you love white chocolate – these white chocolate cookies are an obvious choice.
 But even if you typically opt for milk, semi-sweet or dark – I highly recommend giving these delicious morsels a try.

 Ok – so I know what you’re thinking.
 Can’t I just sub chocolate chips for white chocolate chips in my favorite cookie recipe?
 Well…. you could if you wanted to.

 However, white chocolate has a distinctly different flavor than milk chocolate or semi-sweet chocolate and it’s much sweeter.
 Since the flavor is quintessentially different, I needed to make a different cookie recipe for white chocolate chips to balance out the sweetness.